 The areas outside of the fenced in compound will each need a sampling plan specific to the conditions of the area.

-Surface sampling of stream and wash sediments, sediments behind the diversion dam, and the diversion ditch using a grid to map contaminate concentrations Surface water sampling of the streams and the lake water Surface water sampling of the streams and the lake water Sampling the lake sediments will require special equipment The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The NTUA Lagoon location may require permission from NTUA The vial the commodering fires throughout the years Open durmps make their own chemical contaminates and water percolates through the durmp Contaminates such a cyanide can be created and leach out of open dumps even though none was placed into the dump.
-The debris in the dump will have to be assessed for density, contaminates, depth to surface to name a few of the criteria There will potentially be contamination found is the soil and groundwater beneath the dump, as well as in the stream sediments, and in the sediments of Red Lake.
-Several million cubic yards of debris will likely not be accepted by any nearby existing landfill The cost of hauling is exorbitant
+- Surface sampling of stream and wash sediments, sediments behind the diversion dam, and the diversion ditch using a grid to map contaminate concentrations - Surface water sampling of the streams and the lake water - Sampling the lake sediments will require special equipment - The NTUA Lagoon location may require permission from NTUA - Sampling the open dump will take specialized sampling equipment and safety equipment to not injure workers because of questionable subsurface strength due to smoldering fires throughout the years - Open dumps make their own chemical contaminates and water percolates through the dump - Contaminates such a cyanide can be created and leach out of open dumps even though none was placed into the dump. - The debris in the dump will have to be assessed for density, contaminates, depth to surface to name a few of the criteria - There will potentially be contamination found is the soil and groundwater beneath the dump, as well as in the stream sediments, and in the sediments of Red Lake. - There is potentially too much waste in the open dump to transport to another facility - Several million cubic yards of debris will likely not be accepted by any nearby existing landfill - The cost of hauling is exorbitant